-In 2014, National Cancer Institute SEER program estimated that about 483,225 people were living with kidney cancer in the United States (NCI, 2014).
-According to the US Census, the estimated total US population was 323,127,513 in 2016 (US census, 2016).
-Based on these record, the estimated prevalence of kidney cancer in U.S was 0.0015.
-Health benefit among workers and bystanders at vapor degreasing facilities was calculated using suggest equations and described in Table 1 (table 1).
+In 2014, the Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute estimated that about 483,225 people were living with kidney cancer in the United States (NCI, 2014).
+According to the U.S. Census, the estimated total U.S. population was 323,127,513 in 2016 (US census, 2016).
+Based on this datarecord, the estimated prevalence of kidney cancer in the U.S was 0.0015.
+Using this estimated prevalence, we calculated the health benefits for workers and bystanders using the equations described in Table 1.

-In conclusion, we found that about five kidney cancer among worker and seven kidney cancer among bystanders at industrial vapor degreasing facilities could be prevented due to EPA proposed policy to ban the use of TCE in industrial vapor degreasing in U.S.
+In conclusion, we found that about 5 kidney cancers among workers and 7 kidney cancers among bystanders at industrial vapor degreasing facilities could be prevented by a proposed EPA policy to ban the use of TCE in such facilities.

-6) The estimation of economic value of health benefit due to the EPA proposing a policy
+6) Estimation of the economic value of health benefits due to the EPA’s proposed policy

-The cost of health benefit (avoiding kindy cancer) was separately assessed depending on the probability that cancer is going to be fatal or non- fatal; they are valued differently from a monetary point of view.
-The surviving rate of kidney cancer for five years used to classify the rate of fatal and non-fatal cancer.
-According to the SEER program, the surviving rate of kidney cancer was 74.1% between 2007 and 2013.
-Based on the surviving rate, we estimated that about one fatal kidney cancer and four non-fatal kidney cancer among worker at metal degreasing facilities would be preventable.
+The avoided costs of the health benefits (avoiding kidney cancer) were assessed using assumptions that depend on the probability that a case of kidney cancer will be fatal or nonfatal..
+The 5-year survival rate was used to classify kidney cancer cases as either fatal or nonfatal..
+According to the SEER program, the survival rate of kidney cancer was 74.1% between 2007 and 2013.
+Based on the survival rate, we estimated that about one fatal kidney cancer and four nonfatal kidney cancers among workers could be prevented with a TUR approach at metal degreasing facilities.

-For fatal cancer, we applied the VSL to measure the economic value.
-VSL was $8.9 million in 2017 dollars.
-As a result, the economic value of avoided one fatal kidney cancer due to the new policy to ban the TCE usage for vapor degreasing was about $8.9 million.
-For non-fatal cancer, the estimated medical cost of kidney cancer from EPA's Cost-of-Illness Handbook was used (Toxics, 2007).
-The estimated direct medical cost of kidney cancer was about $ 47,288 in 1984 dollars.
-We readjusted the value using the US CPI inflation calculator based on 13.2 % cumulative rate of inflation.
-The readjusted medical cost of kidney cancer in 2017 was about 0.1 million dollars ($113,138).
-Therefore, the economic value of four nonfatal kidney cancer among worker was about 0.4 million dollars ($452,552).
-The total economic value of all avoided kidney cancer among worker due to EPA proposed policy was about $9.3 million.
+For fatal cancer, we applied the VSL to measure the economic value of lives saved.
+Since the current VSL is $8.9 million (2017 dollars), , the economic value of one avoided one fatal kidney cancer is about $8.9 million.
+For nonfatal cancer, the estimated medical cost of kidney cancer from EPA's Cost-of-Illness Handbook was used (Toxics, 2007).
+The direct medical cost was about $ 47,288 in 1984 dollars.
+We readjusted the value u.
+After readjusting for inflation (using the U.S. CPI inflation calculator, based on 13.2 % cumulative rate of inflation) this is about 0.1 million dollars ($113,138) in 2017 dollars.
+The economic value of four nonfatal kidney cancers among workers would thus be about 0.4 million dollars ($452,552).
+When the economic values of fatal and nonfatal cancers are combined, the EPA’s proposed policy could save about $9.3 million.

-Using the same methodologies, we also calculated the economic the value of health benefit among bystanders at commercial vapor degreasing facilities due to EPA proposed policy.
-The two fatal kidney cancer among bystander at facilities was preventable, and the estimated cost was $17.8 million.
-The estimated of five non-fatal kidney cancer among bystanders was $0.5 million ($565,690).
-The economic value of health benefit among bystanders due to EPA proposed policy was about $18.3million.
+Using the same methodologies, we also calculated the economic the value of the health benefitsof the proposed EPA policy for bystanders The estimated cost of 2 fatal kidney cancers among bystanders is $17.8 million and the estimated cost of 5 non-fatal kidney cancers is $0.5 million ($565,690).
+Combining both costs, the economic value of health benefits for bystanders due to EPA’s proposed policy is about $18.3million.
 In conclusion, the total estimated economic value of health benefits due to EPA proposed policy is $36.1 million.

-The detail calculation of economic value among worker and bystander was described in Table 2
+The detailed calculations of economic values of potential health benefits for workers and bystanders i are shown in Table 2

 (Table 2)

-Case Study 2: Health benefit and cost of new policy to prohibit the use of PERC for dry cleaning in U.S.
+Case Study 2: Health benefits and costs of a new policy to prohibit the use of PERC in dry cleaning in the U.S.